-- The final step in graduation is passing a thesis/dissertation defense: a public seminar followed by oral exam with committee (PhD aim for Year 5). - Immediately before graduating, students must be enrolled in three credit hours of MIBO9300 (writing thesis/dissertation).
+- The final step in graduation is passing a thesis/dissertation defense: a public seminar followed by oral exam with committee (PhD aim for Year 5). - In the semester of graduation, students must be enrolled in three credit hoursof MIBO9300 (writing thesis/dissertation).